 That’s a tricky question with lots of answers.
 Generally, a book can benefit from a Story Diagnostic (a manuscript assessment) at any point during the writing process (but it’s more helpful if the story is mostly written).

-Once you’ve integrated your developmental edits and done any necessary rewriting, then your book can be line or copyedited (my Style Tune-Up or Nuts and Bolts services).
+Once you’ve integrated your developmental edits and completed any necessary rewriting, then your book can be line or copyedited (my Style Tune-Up or Nuts and Bolts services).
 It’s generally best to do the line or copyedit once you’re absolutely, positively, 100% sure you won’t touch your manuscript again or do any more writing, which might introduce more word baubles or typos.

 The best answer to this question can be found here: Why Do You Need An Editor?
 The Brutal Truth